jmservera/airsonic-advanced/install/k8s/README.md

 For this example, I'm going to use an existing application that I configured to use the passwordless approach.
 The application is a fork of the [Airsonic Advanced][airsonic] project, a music streaming server.
 I chose this project because it's a Java application that uses a MySQL database, and it's a bit more complex than a simple "Hello World" application.

-As I said before, there will be no code changes, but we will need to update and rebuild the application to add the new dependencies.
-This application uses Spring Boot, so we will need to add the Spring Cloud Azure JDBC dependency to the [`pom.xml`][pomxml] file:
+As I said before, there will be no code changes, but we I had to update the application to add support for passwordless MySQL.
+This application uses Spring Boot, so I added the Spring Cloud Azure JDBC dependency to the [`pom.xml`][pomxml] file:

 ```xml
 <dependency>